adamdost-msft/mm-github-pages-starter/_posts/2021-12-07-HybridWorker.md

 - An Azure Automation Account with a Run As Connection created
 - An Azure Virtual Machine you want to register as a Hybrid Worker that is registered with Log Analytics

-# Gathering the required Information
+# Gathering the required Information for setting up Hybrid Worker

 Lets start by going to your Azure Automation Account you will be using.
 You will need to save a few pieces of information for later.